haiku/website/content/blog/hrily/2018-06-11_[gsoc_2018_-_trackgit]_progress_report_6.md

 The initial implementation of clone was blocking the UI thread.
 I used the pthread library to make the clone processes threaded.
 Now the clone command does not block UI.

-## Implmented Clone progress Window
+## Implemented Clone progress Window

 In addition to making clone progresses threaded, I also implemented the displaying of clone progress.
 Unfortunately, the progress text is not displayed correctly, which should be solved soon.